mikelau13/pjx-api-dotnet/README.md

 dotnet build && dotnet run
 ```

+### To use with Swagger

 Then you can visit the swagger UI: http://localhost:6001/swagger/

 Or the swagger specification: http://localhost:6001/swagger/v1/swagger.json

+In order to try the protected APIs, you  might need to first obtain a token from [pjx-sso-identityserver](https://github.com/mikelau13/pjx-sso-identityserver), please follow the steps to register in [pjx-web-react](https://github.com/mikelau13/pjx-web-react).

 ## To generate self-signed certificate for Identity Server